biho1/buzz_app/README.md

 python buzz_controller.py

+* you need to grant access in accessibility control for terminal (system permission will be asked, to simulate key press events)

 ### Executing release version (for macOS)

 alternatively you can download the compiled release version an run it directly from macos without installing python